How It Works | The Children's Business Fair UK

 • Entrepreneurs aged 7 to 17 on the date of the business fair can participate.

-Sadly, we cannot provide electricity or running water at any of the events.
+We do not provide electricity or running water at any of the events.

 Entrepreneurs launching products that they’ve made themselves will be prioritised.

-• We do not accept businesses selling second-hand items or reselling bought stock.
-We do accept businesses who add value to second-hand items (eg: up-cycling and customising second-hand clothes.)
+• We do accept businesses who add value to second-hand items (eg: up-cycling and customising second-hand clothes.)

 • If you do want to launch in these categories, think VERY carefully about applying as you’ll face strong competition and might not get through the application process.
+Make your business as unique as possible.

-• We do not accept businesses selling hot food, as you will be required to obtain a food hygiene certificate (an expensive and time-consuming exercise).
+• We do not accept businesses selling hot food, as you will be required to obtain a food hygiene certificate – an expensive and time-consuming exercise.

 • All food businesses must follow a simple allergens and preparation guidelines, with clear labelling throughout.